The Football for All (FFA) project by Yorkshire St Pauli is putting friendship back on the pitch

 “Everyone there is connected by a purpose.
 It’s doing something with your body, so there’s a sense of mindfulness in that, but it’s about looking out for each other as well,” Chris muses.
 “Really, it’s just about having a laugh.
 Nobody’s keeping score, and everyone’s in tune with each other.”
 He tells me how football’s relatively uncomplex rules and pretty much universal familiarity make it the perfect vehicle for escape – escape from the borders and boundaries that constrain many of the players in other aspects of life.

-Right now, FFA happens twice a week at Powerleague – Sundays at 12pm and Wednesdays at 8pm.
+Right now, FFA happens twice a week at Powerleague.
 Chris tells me how they organise regular lifts to make sure no one is held back by lack of funds, and – thanks to a miraculous discovery of £10 New Balance football boots and an equally miraculous crowd-funder – they have a decent range of kit for anyone who needs it.

 Conversation turns to plans for the future, which, like the entire FFA ethos, are down-to-earth, grounded in reality, and focused on how to help people make friends and have fun.
-Chris tells me how a two-thousand-euro donation from Leeds band the Kaiser Chiefs (remember them?) has allowed them to expand the Wednesday night session to a seven-a-side pitch, not to mention top up the supply of shirts and socks.
+Chris tells me how a two-thousand-euro donation from Leeds band the Kaiser Chiefs (remember them?) has allowed them to expand sessions to a seven-a-side pitch, not to mention top up the supply of shirts and socks.

 “It’s just growing organically – that’s what it’s always done, and that’s what we want it to keep doing,” he says.
 “We’re not a charity, we’re not a big organisation, we don’t have council funding – we don’t even have a bank account,” Chris smiles a smile balanced perfectly between pride and determination, “We’re just a bunch of mates having a kick about, and it should never feel like more or less than that.”

 How to get involved: